 Subway shows that a food ordering app for restaurants can offer more than just a menu and a place order button.
 For more information, check out the Subway app video review below:

 Ordering food by messenger is another way to create an online ordering system for your business.
 This option differs from ordering via an application — your customers can place an order through popular messengers such as Viber, WhatsApp, and Telegram.

 You can also let customers use chatbots to order.
 Chatbots are a great way to provide a personalized customer experience.
 Since they don’t require human intervention, you don’t need to hire staff members to operate chatbots.

 Most chatbots are built into messengers such as Slack, Telegram, Discord, and Kik.
-This option is becoming popular, as developing a chatbot is more affordable than developing an app.
+This option is becoming popular, as the implementation of a chatbot is more affordable than the restaurant ordering system development.
 Plus, many people are already using messengers.
 With chatbots, users can open a messaging app, choose a chat, and start ordering.

 This is what ordering via a chatbot looks like.

 Some apps don’t offer payment and delivery features, so you can pay when picking up your order at the nearest location.

 Many large fast-food chains are benefitting from chatbot technology, including Pizza Hut and Taco Bell.
 Their chatbots can accept orders and answer customers’ questions, which makes order processing more efficient and customer support available 24/7.